 Responsibilities of Specialized Committee

-The Nomination and Remuneration Committee is mainly responsible for reviewing the structure of the Board, its number of members and composition and drawing up plans for the appointment, succession and appraisal criteria of Directors and senior management.
+The Nomination and Remuneration Committee is mainly responsible for reviewing the structure of the Board of Directors, its number of members and composition, and drawing up plans for appointment and succession and appraisal criteria of directors and senior management.
 The committee is also responsible for formulating training and remuneration policies for the senior management of the Company.

 The Risk Management Committee is mainly responsible for formulating the Company’s system of risk control benchmarks, discussing with the management and assisting them in establishing well-developed risk management and internal control systems, examining and reviewing the Company’s risk preference and risk tolerance, formulating the Company’s risk management policy, reviewing the assessment reports in relation to the Company’s risk management and internal control, studying major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and the management’s response to these findings, and dealing with major risk emergency events or crisis events or major disagreement in risk management.